-This is a scientific event which is aimed at allowing students and researchers to discuss topics that are at the intersection of Human-Computer Interaction and Entertainement Computing.
-It is also an opportunity to discover the recent activities carried out by IFIP and to meet the the members of the TC13 and TC14.
+This is a scientific event allowed students and researchers to discuss topics that are at the intersection of Human-Computer Interaction and Entertainment Computing.
+It was also an opportunity to discover the recent activities carried out by IFIP and to meet the members of the TC13 and TC14.

 This Open Symposium is hosted by the CNAM (Conservatoire national des arts et métiers), 292 rue Saint-Martin, Paris, France.
 The closest metro stations are “Arts et Métiers” (Line 3) and “Réaumur Sebastopol” (Line 4).
 The meeting occurs in the Auditorium “Jean-Fourastié”, building number 11 in the map bellow.

 Paris boasts a wide range of accommodation for all budgets and all tastes.
 The city hall of Paris offers a guide where to sleep in Paris.

 9h00-9h30: Openning session, chair Jérome Dupire, CNAM, Paris, France

 Welcome by Olivier Faron, Administrateur Général du CNAM, Paris, France

 Overview of TC13 by Philippe Palanque (Chair of IFIP TC13), Université Paul Sabatier, Toulouse, France

 Overview of TC14 by Matthias Rauterberg (Chair of IFIP TC14), Eindhoven University of Technology, Eindhoven, The Netherlands

 09h30-10h30: Session 1: Interactive technology and user interaction